Ectario/Ectario/README.md

 Doing vulnerability research on blockchain ecosystems alongside some cryptography stuff @FuzzingLabs.

-### Some notes
+### Some lil' notes

 - 🎓 I’m currently studying on computer science
-- 🌱 Passion for cybersecurity and learning it
+- 🌱 Web3 & Cryptanalysis enthusiast
 - ⚡ Fun fact: 10=2 if you ask the binaries, but same happen if you ask ℤ/2ℤ...